qcom/html-generator/src/app.coffee.md

 ## Data Variables

-* an object representing all data exported from the site database which including
+* an object namespacing all data exported from the site database, which includes
  * a list of available ("Visible" according to the db) skus
  * a map of available "Best Used For" category names to their URLs
 * an export of the api